 It’s important to check in regularly with yourself and keep an eye out for warning signs of mental health concerns.
 Take notice of any of these symptoms:

 - Flashbacks to traumatic events

 - Withdrawing from people or activities that once brought you joy

-- Persistent low mood you can’t seem to shake
+- A low mood you can’t seem to shake

-If you’ve experienced any of the above symptoms, consider seeking professional treatment by finding a therapist.
+If you’ve experienced any of these symptoms, consider seeking professional treatment.

-Professional help is often necessary to treat mental illness and experience lasting improvement.
-However, at-home strategies can be helpful alongside professional treatment.
-You can strengthen your mental health at home by:
+Professional help is often necessary to treat mental illness and help you find lasting improvement.
+There are also at-home strategies you can try for additional support.

 - Practicing self-care

 - Practicing mindfulness